baheithold/BAH-Programming-Language/src/environment/README.md

 * `printEnvironment` prints the environment to a file pointer.
 A flag parameter is provided that allows the caller to set whether the function only prints the local environment or prints the entired enclosing environment.

 ## Looking up and updating variables
+Looking up the value of an identifier is as simple as finding the identifier/value binds within the tables.
+The tables are searched for the corresponding identifier from the most local table to the most outer table.
+If no identifier is found, then an undefined identifier error is thrown.

+Updating the value of an identifier works in the same way as looking up a value except that the value is changed in the update function.

 ## Inserting a new variable